Key Takeaways 📈 📊

 Tech influencers are interesting individuals.
 I know the B2B tech space exceptionally well.
 I was an early adopter of social media, grew up in Silicon Valley, and have been here ever since.
 I know many B2B tech influencers and have partnered with them on dozens of influencer activations.

 I have also learned a few things along the way.
 Early on, I struck out a few times, working with influencers who did not have the impact I thought they did.
 I have also hit many home runs, working with some of the top tech influencers in the world.
 Based on these experiences, I’ve listed the five most important things you need to consider before partnering with B2B tech influencers and working with them.

 I also want to give you some essential advice because I don’t think anyone else will .. at least not publicly.
-And I only say that because I spent several hours researching to ensure I wasn’t unknowingly stealing anyone else’s ideas or recycling thought leadership.
+I only say that because I spent several hours researching to ensure I wasn’t unknowingly stealing anyone else’s ideas, or recycling thought leadership.
 We do live in a sensitive world.

 One way to identify the most relevant and influential 3rd party voices is to start with your true north and your one source of truth–the target audience.
 An audience analysis will include several data sources like primary and secondary research and social analytics, giving you access to actionable data insights.